Parking & Transportation

 Bike racks are available in parking ramps, generally near the cashier booth and on the west side of the ramp (near Michael’s) in the Center Street Ramp.
 Bike racks are also available on the Peace Plaza outside of University Square.

 Rochester Public Transit serves the city of Rochester.
-Semester bus passes are available for purchase in the Student Resource Center (SRC) for $80 for Fall 2012.
+Semester bus passes are available for purchase in the Student Resource Center (SRC) for $80 for fall 2015 and $100 for spring 2016.
 The amount will be charged to your student account.

 - Downtown Transit Access

 - Rochester City Lines, a private business, also operates several commuter bus routes Monday through Friday.
 This service is open to the public.
 The commuter routes bring passengers into Rochester in the morning and return in the afternoon.
 For more information on commuter options, visit the Rochester City Lines website.

 Zimride is a NEW, fun and easy way to find rides where you need to go and coordinate your daily commute.
 Zimride makes it easy to share the seats in your vehicle or catch a ride with University of Minnesota classmates and colleagues.

 It's simple.
 Have a car?
 Share the costs by driving with others from the University of Minnesota.
 Don't have a car?
 Find a commute partner.
 With Zimride, check out the profiles of potential carpoolers before you share the ride.